RACSEL/IPS-national-backend/README.md

 Optionally, if the IPS has more than one `Immunization` resource, you can pass the query argument `immunizationId` to specify the id of the `Immunization` resource tto transform.
 For example:

     curl -i --request GET 'http://localhost:3000/fhir/Bundle/fb06a834-6b55-4ac3-a856-82489eb4d69d/$dvc?immunizationId=6fef12e7-64ad-4792-b2ad-5d6b699588fc'

+The IPS mediator also includes a FHIR operation called `$icvp` which transforms IPS Bundles to DVC/ICVP documents.
+It is mandatory for this operation to work that the stored IPS have at least one `Immunization` resource compliant with the DVC/ICVP standard.

+This is an example to use the transformation oepration:

+    curl -i --request GET 'http://localhost:3000/fhir/Bundle/fb06a834-6b55-4ac3-a856-82489eb4d69d/$icvp'

+Where `fb06a834-6b55-4ac3-a856-82489eb4d69d` is the id of the IPS Bundle.
+This endpoint returns the DVC Bundle associated to the requested IPS.

+Similarly, if the IPS has more than one `Immunization` resource, you can pass the query argument `immunizationId` to specify the id of the `Immunization` resource tto transform.
+For example:

+    curl -i --request GET 'http://localhost:3000/fhir/Bundle/fb06a834-6b55-4ac3-a856-82489eb4d69d/$icvp?immunizationId=6fef12e7-64ad-4792-b2ad-5d6b699588fc'

 ## Terminology Server